Install or update the term checker for ASD-STE100

 2. In ste8-term-checker, download a compressed version of the term checker from the TechScribe website.
 The link is in an e-mail from TechScribe.

-You will have this directory structure:
+You will have this directory structure (not all files and directories are shown):

 ste8-term-checker